 Spasticity is believed to be caused by damage to the nerve pathways that are responsible for muscular movement control, although the exact mechanism of this is not known.
 The damage may present as a result of a variety of circumstances, including:

-All of these conditions have the potential to interfere with the nerve pathways involved in muscle movements and damage may, therefore, result in muscle spasticity.
+All of these conditions have the potential to interfere with the nerve pathways involved in muscle movements and damage may and therefore result in muscle spasticity.

 The signs and symptoms of spasticity may include:

-As a result of this, many patients exhibit an altered posture or gait, known as scissoring, due to the crossing of their legs as they walk.
-It is also common for individuals to partake in daily activities as usual, and they may have a reduced ability to function and difficulty with personal care and hygiene.
-For these reasons, the quality of life can be significantly lower than the general population.
+As a result of these symptoms, many patients exhibit an altered posture or gait, known as scissoring, due to the crossing of their legs as they walk.
+It is also common for individuals to partake in daily activities as usual.
+However, they may have a reduced ability to function and encounter difficulties with maintaining their personal care and hygiene.
+For these reasons, the quality of life in those affected by muscle spasticity can be significantly lower than the general population.

-Additionally, an electromyography can provide valuable information about the velocity of nerve conduction and magnetic resonance imaging (MRI) scans can help to visualize causative damage in the central nervous system.
+Additionally, electromyography (EMG) can provide valuable information about the velocity of nerve conduction.
+Magnetic resonance imaging (MRI) scans can also help to visualize causative damage in the CNS.

-The management of muscle spasticity typically involves a team of specialized health professions who work together to provide optimal care.
-This may include a neurologist, physician, physical therapist, occupational therapist, neurosurgeon and orthopedic surgeon.
+The management of muscle spasticity typically involves a team of specialized health professionals who work together to provide optimal care.
+This may include a neurologist, physician, physical therapist, occupational therapist, neurosurgeon, and orthopedic surgeon.